Damped oscillations of the probability of random events followed by absolute refractory period: exact analytical results

-In this paper, for the Bernoulli process modulated by absolute refractoriness we give a compact analytical description of the damped oscillations without invoking the renewal theory.
-The description is presented in four equivalent forms (three kinds of a recurrence formula and one explicit formula) and is quantitatively consistent with both the results of numerical simulations and those of the renewal theory.
-One kind of the recurrence formula is especially simple, enabling accurate analytical calculation of the damping coefficients.
-Surprisingly, these are quite robust against changing the values of the model parameters.
+In this paper, for the Bernoulli process modulated by absolute refractoriness, we give a compact analytical description of the damped oscillations without invoking the renewal theory.
+The description is presented in four equivalent forms: three variants of a recurrence formula and the explicit formula as a series.
+These are quantitatively consistent with numerical simulations and known results of the renewal theory.
+One of the recurrence formula variants is particularly simple, enabling accurate analytical calculation of the damping coefficients.
+Notably, these are quite robust against changing the values of the model parameters.

-Finally, ready-to-use MATLAB/Octave codes for performing simulations and plotting the graphs of the obtained formulas are included as supplementary material.